tobywinter/refund-request-manager/README.md

 #### Assumptions

-- TIMEZONE makes no difference to this test as they are consistent for a customer
+- TIMEZONE (GMT vs CET) makes no difference to this test as they are consistent for each customer

 - The investment date and time IS the time that it was registered - not the time the investment was requested.
 Therefore we calculate the refund request time limit from then.